rumpl/docker-thanos/README.md

 # Docker Thanos

-Kill half of your containers, a Docker cli plugin
+Kill half of your containers

 ## Running